lotsopa/Savvy/README.md

 ## Savvy Standalone
 This project is the standalone version of the tool.
 It is a simple console application which provides an out of the box functionality for anyone to convert shaders between GLSL and HLSL.

+# More Documentation and Tutorials Coming Soon
+In the meantime, if you have any questions/suggestions you can always contact me at:

+apostol_dadachev[at]yahoo.com or Twitter: @ApostolDadachev